 Do we read to create?
 No, we write.
 We write the stories that no one else is telling.
 There are not enough rom-coms set in fantasy or sci-fi settings, this is detrimental to my wellbeing.
 I must have more rom-coms set in space!
 It’s one of my author’s goals to solve this problem.
 I have the Fairy Doctor series (Although it has comedic elements, it’s not much of a romcom.
 That’s because it went off the rails and became dramatic — since Lillia had to marry the ‘villain’ and become a villainess herself, until she realizes… look, if you want to know where it goes… read the book.)

-Tell me why you read?
-Why do you play games?
+So, why do you play games?